+'''

-\$ COPY BOSTON::WORK1:[SMITH]TEST.DAT \
+$ COPY BOSTON::WORK1:[SMITH]TEST.DAT

+'''

 The system manager controls the use of proxy accounts at the local node.
-Use the Authorize Utility to create and modify the permanent proxy database, NETPROXY.DAT, at your node.
+Use the Authorize utility to create and modify the permanent proxy database, NETPROXY.DAT, at your node.
 Each NETPROXY.DAT entry can map a single remote user to multiple proxy accounts on the local node (one default proxy account and up to 15 additional proxy accounts).
-The proxy database entry identifies the user by nodename::username or nodename::(group,member).
-(For information on using the Authorize Utility, refer to the VMS Authorize Utility Manual.)
+The proxy database entry identifies the user by nodename::username or nodename::group,member.